Low Back Pain Rapid Access Clinic (RAC) Information for Patients and Families

 Who is eligible for this program?

-The program is intended for patients who are over 18 years of age living with:
+The program is for patients who are over 18 years of age living with:

 - Unmanageable recurrent/episodic low back pain and/or related symptoms of less than 12 months post-recurrence.

 This program is not intended for patients with:

 - Initial low back related symptoms <6 weeks post onset;